octimot/StoryToolkitAI/INSTALLATION.md

 installation folder.

 #### 1. Download and install Python
-Download the latest Python 3.10 version from [the official Python website](https://www.python.org/downloads/).
+Download the latest Python 3.11 version from [the official Python website](https://www.python.org/downloads/).

 _Note: Do not use the Python installers available from the Windows Store.
 Only use other Python installers / versions if you know what you're doing._

-_Note 2: we're slowly migrating to Python 3.11, so please keep an eye on the requirements in the future.
-If you're feeling brave, you can try use 3.11 instead of 3.10 below._
+_Note 2: we've recently migrated from Python 3.10 to Python 3.11.
+Python 3.10 should still work fine, but expect features to stop working at some point_

 Then simply install it on your machine using the default settings.